Gold Base: At the bottom

 According to Reitman, whenever someone escapes or "blows", a special "blow drill" is launched to recover the escapee.
 The individual's files are combed to work out where they are likely to be headed, such as friends or family on the outside.
 "Blow teams" stake out bus and train stations, airports and hotels in the vicinity to intercept the runaway.
-Another method was to call hotels, motels and airlines in the guise of a sick relative to try to find out if the escapee was booked in for a flight or a stay.
-Although such information was supposed to be confidential, company privacy rules were evaded by escalating the calls to an ever-higher level of seniority until an answer had been gotten.
+Another method is to call hotels, motels and airlines in the guise of a sick relative to try to find out if the escapee is booked in for a flight or a stay.
+Although such information is supposed to be confidential, company privacy rules have been evaded by escalating the calls to an ever-higher level of seniority until an answer had been gotten.
 On one occasion reported by Wright, the vice-president of an airline was cajoled into giving up an escapee.

 Some escapees were tracked down through their personal interests.
 Gary Morehead, who worked as the chief of security at Gold Base in the 1990s, cites the example of a senior executive who fled in 1992.
 The executive was known to be a baseball fan.
-A week later, Morehead caught him in the parking lot of the San Francisco Giants stadium.
+A week later, Morehead caught him in the parking lot of Candlestick Park.
 If all else failed, according to Morehead, the homes of the blown member's friends and family were staked out by Scientologists using scanners to listen in on cordless phones and cell phones, and tracing the license plates of any vehicles that turned up.

 Captured escapees are said to have been subjected to isolation, interrogation and punishment after being brought back to the compound.
 According to Wright, they often did not even argue when they were caught, knowing that they would have to spend months or even years being punished while working their way back into good standing.

 For its part, Scientology says that the compound is "the ideal setting for professional and spiritual growth," where its members can focus on furthering Scientology's goals while avoiding the distractions of big-city life.
 It denies that blow drills exist.